Troy Trojans men's basketball: Postseason results

 Troy currently possesses an all-time record of 11–14 in postseason tournaments.

 NCAA Division I Tournament results

-The Trojans have appeared in the NCAA Division I Tournament two times.
-Their combined record is 0–2.
+The Trojans have appeared in the NCAA Division I Tournament three times.
+Their combined record is 0–3.

 NIT results

 The Trojans have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 0–2.

 CBI results

 The Trojans have appeared in the College Basketball Invitational (CBI) two times.
 Their record is 0–2.

 NCAA Division II Tournament results

 The Trojans have appeared in the NCAA Division II Tournament five times.
 Their combined record is 10–6.

 NAIA Tournament results

 The Trojans have appeared in the NAIA Tournament three times.
 Their combined record is 0–3.